Leasing Begins for New York’s First Micro-Apartments

 The micro units’ design, by nArchitects, tries to resolve the potential for claustrophobia with ceilings that are more than nine feet tall and sliding glass doors that open onto Juliet balconies.
 The building also provides communal space, including a gym, two lounges and an outdoor courtyard.
 A lounge in the cellar will have a pool table and a television, and the eighth-floor lounge will open onto a shared roof deck with a barbecue.
 “People don’t want to be limited by the size of their apartment,” Mr. Oriwol said.

 A communal lounge might make tight living quarters more tolerable, but it does not make it any easier to squeeze a bed (and maybe a table and chair, too) into a tiny space.
-For that, Monadnock enlisted Stage 3 Properties to offer a brand of furnishings and services that it calls Ollie.
-The 17 market-rate apartments are furnished by Ollie with pieces distributed by Resource Furniture.
+For that, Monadnock enlisted Stage 3 Properties to offer a brand of furnishings and services that it calls Common.
+The 17 market-rate apartments are furnished by Common with pieces distributed by Resource Furniture.
 Among them is a sofa designed by the Italian manufacturer Clei that allows a tenant to take off the cushions and pull down a bed from the wall, transforming a living room into a bedroom.
 A white lacquer desk can be extended into a dining table that seats 10.
-Tenants who are unsure about how to decorate such a small space can buy an Ollie Box, an assortment of décor options like throw pillows, rugs and table lamps.
+Tenants who are unsure about how to decorate such a small space can buy an Common Box, an assortment of décor options like throw pillows, rugs and table lamps.

 “The market has already decided that space is just one attribute that renters consider when they’re looking for housing,” said Christopher Bledsoe, a founding partner of Stage 3 Properties.
 Other attributes like housekeeping and free Wi-Fi, he said, might convince some renters to pay more for less room.